 When businesses look retrospectively at the last year in their business, organizations are reviewing outcomes from a year of unpredictability based on what they were able to plan for and what they weren't.

-While larger retail, fulfillment, and distribution centers have an eye on building automation that allow for functions such as artificial intelligence (AI), robotics, heatmaps, and intelligent routing, for third-party logistics (3PL) warehouses looking to take the initial steps in optimizing workflows, many may not know where to start.
+While larger retail, fulfillment, and distribution centers have an eye on building 3PL automation that allows for functions such as artificial intelligence (AI), robotics, heatmaps, and intelligent routing, for third-party logistics (3PL) warehouses looking to take the initial steps in optimizing workflows, many may not know where to start.

-Three areas 3PL warehouses should automating this year include: a real-time customer portal, mobile barcode scanning, and billing automation.
+Three areas 3PL warehouses should automate this year include a real-time customer portal, mobile barcode scanning, and billing 3PL automation.

 3PL Customers Expectations Are Higher Than Ever (And They Should Be)

 As 3PL customers grow into having more omnichannel or multi-channel fulfillment needs, communication with warehouse customers becomes challenging as you scale.
 Customers expect to have a pulse on transaction volume, at-risk shipments, inventory allocation, etc. As warehouses grow, they should expect their warehouse management system (WMS) to automate processes and take on some of this work for them.